 - Position: Chair in Bio-Mech & Medical Robotics

-- Areas of expertise: bio-mechatronics; robotics; medical robotics; assistive technologies; intelligent control; locomotion; sensors; actuators
+- Areas of expertise: bio-mechatronics; robotics; medical robotics; rehabilitation and assistive technologies; intelligent control; locomotion; sensors; actuators

 - Email: A.A.Dehghani-Sanij@leeds.ac.uk

 - Location: 448 School of Mechanical Engineering